TELE-TWIN/clamav-faq/mirrors/MirrorHowto.md

 The only command which can be executed by the owner of the corresponding ssh private key is ~/bin/clam-clientsync.
 We will only be able to trigger the execution of that script and nothing else!

 If you would like to grant us shell access, use authorized_keys_shell instead.
-That file contains Luca Gibelli ssh public key too.

 ### Download scripts and config. files